moonstream-to/docs/docs/engine/mechanics/garden-of-forking-paths.md

 an associated reward, that token is minted to the staker of every NFT which makes choice at that stage after making the correct choice at the previous stage.

-Garden of Forking Paths sessions can be *forgiving* or *unforgiving*.
+GOFP sessions can be *forgiving* or *unforgiving*.
 In an unforgiving session, player tokens which made an incorrect choice in the previous stage may not make a choice in the current stage (or for any stage in the rest of the session).
 In a forgiving session, any player token may make a choice at the current stage but *only* the tokens which chose correctly in the previous stage receive stage